t-k/swr-firestore/README.md

-  getCollectionCount, // for useCollectionCount getCollectionGroup, // for useCollectionGroup, useGetDocs getCollectionGroupCount, // for useCollectionGroupCount getDoc, // for useDoc, useGetDoc
+  getCollectionCount, // for useCollectionCount getCollectionGroup, // for useCollectionGroup, useGetDocs getCollectionGroupCount, // for useCollectionGroupCount getAggregate, // for useAggregate getCollectionGroupAggregate, // for useCollectionGroupAggregate getDoc, // for useDoc, useGetDoc
+  // Transaction-aware fetchers (for use within db.runTransaction) getDocInTx, getCollectionInTx, getCollectionCountInTx, getCollectionGroupInTx, getCollectionGroupCountInTx,
 } from "@tatsuokaniwa/swr-firestore/server";
 ```